ddc-java-19/fireman/docs/user-instructions.md

 ## User Instructions

 > In Fireman you can play as the fireman or the arsonist.
 Each has their own way of playing with
-> unique moves, and both players must find a way to outmanouver their opponent in this turn-based
+> unique moves, and both players must find a way to outmaneuver their opponent in this turn-based
 > game.

 > As a Fireman, you can shoot water that will WET a whole row or column, turning off any fires in